5 key metrics for evaluating your year-end appeal.

 And it’s hard to get an accurate picture of how your communications are performing when you don’t take time to clean up your mailing list!

-Some of your contacts may have changed their address, passed away, or stopped giving for a number of reasons.
+Some of your contacts may have changed their address, passed away, or stopped giving for any number of reasons.

-Ultimately, you end up skewing results when sending mail to people that will never respond!
+Ultimately, you end up skewing results when sending mail to people who will never respond!

 Cutting down your mailing list to only those who want to receive your mailings will give you a more accurate picture of your response rate.